Nancy Crow quilt art classes

 • SOLID BLACK and SOLID WHITE

-• GRAYS light, medium light, medium, medium dark, and dark values
+• GRAYS (wide range in light, medium light, medium, medium dark, dark)

 • Bring BOTH the GLOWING and the FLAT versions of as many of these colors as possible.